 Nurse Mary- Scrub Nurse Theater

-Nurse Mary on the further right cutting a surgical suture during a procedure.
+Nurse Mary on the far right cutting a surgical suture during a procedure.

 When did you first realize you wanted to pursue a career in nursing?